viewDidAppear/CLProgressIndeterminateView/README.md

 Indeterminate Progress View for iOS.
 Designed after the indeterminate bar seen in Windows Phone, and more recently Windows 8.

-Created by Benjamin G. Deckys on 28 December, 2012.
+Created by @cocotutch on 28 December, 2012.

 Last modified 8 January, 2013